FutureShockco/echelon/README.md

 ## Docker Setup (Alternative)

-The easiest way to run a Meeray node and MongoDB is with Docker Compose.
+The easiest way to run a Echelon node and MongoDB is with Docker Compose.
 This will automatically build the app, set up MongoDB, and handle environment variables.

 ### Prerequisites
 - [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) installed